Reynold4k/Nanopore_MinimumBIO/Pipeline2/README.md

 ## A quick implementation:
-### (If you're using a personalized library, please skip PartA and please follow Part B)
+### (If you're using a personalized library, please skip PartA and use Pipeline2_1.5.pbs and then Pipeline2_1_PartB_pymol.pbs)
-## After setting up the environment and libraries in the stepD, you need to change several directories setting in the script: pipeline2-A.pbs
+## After setting up the environment and libraries in the stepD, you need to change several directories setting in the script: pipeline2_1_PartA.pbs

 ```bash
 PARENT_DIR="/path/to/your/bam_files_directory"